core-wg/senml-spec/draft-ietf-core-senml.md

 time the batch was sent in each SenML Record.
-The server might have accurate NTP time and use the time it received the data, and the relative offset, to replace the times in the SenML with absolute times before saving the SenML Pack in a document database.
+The server might have accurate NTP time and use the time it received the data, and the relative offset, to replace the times in the SenML with absolute times before saving the SenML information in a document database.

 # Terminology